 OnePlus 2 full review

 Few smartphone launches get fans as excited as a OnePlus event.
 Ignoring for now the fact that it happened to be the world's first product launch in VR, it's not difficult to see why there's so much enthusiasm toward the growing Chinese company.
 The OnePlus 2 is a magnificent Android phone.
-Also see: OnePlus 2 Mini rumours, OnePlus 3 rumours and Best new phones coming in 2015.
+Also see: Best new phones.

 We're fighting the urge to append 'for the money' to that latter statement, because the OnePlus 2 offers unrivalled value in the smartphone space.
 But that would make it seem somehow cheap, and make no mistake: this is a flagship phone with high-end specifications.
 It just happens to be one with an almost too-good-to-be-true price tag.
 So is it too good to be true?

 In our opinion the best phone you can buy in the UK today is the Samsung Galaxy S6.
 For the comparable 64GB version a year after its launch you're looking at £480 SIM-free from Amazon.
 The OnePlus 2 doesn't match the S6's specification, but it's very close on several fronts, and even throws in a couple of extras, yet it now costs just £249 for the 64GB model (previously £289).
 That's less than half the Samsung's RRP, and nearly £400 off the shelf price.
 The 16GB version is no longer available in the UK for £239, but can be found in certain other markets, such as in India.
 Also see: OnePlus 2 vs Samsung Galaxy S6.